ietf-scitt/draft-birkholz-cose-cometre-ccf-profile/draft-birkholz-cose-cometre-ccf-profile.md

 ]
 ~~~~

-This document defines the `CCF-feaf` and `CCF-inclusion-proof` CBOR types.
+This document defines the `CCF-leaf` and `CCF-inclusion-proof` CBOR types.
 The signed Merkle Root data type `smtr` is the same as in {{-COMTRE}} but MUST set the protected header parameter carrying the identifier of the tree algorithm, `tree_alg`, to the value TBD_1.

 ## Tree Shape